Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 To summarize, drama dominates here but health touches a diverse set of genres, from educational documentaries to love stories.
 Go-Go-Gadget Genres Analysis!

-<iframe src="/assets/plots/health/health_top_genres_by_decade.html" width="100%" height="600" frameborder="0"></iframe>
+<iframe src="/assets/plots/health/health_top_genres_by_decade.html" width="100%" height="800" frameborder="0"></iframe>

 Oh, what’s this?
 A stacked bar chart showing the top 5 movie genres by decade for health themes!
 Penny, come take a look at this – it’s colorful and full of mystery!
 Let's take out my Gadget Magnifying Glass to get a closer look at this.

 Drama seems to be dominant in every decade.
 That explains the observation we made using the previous graph!
 Documentaries are relevant starting from the 2000s.
-[WHY]?
 While comedies have quite a strong presence over multiple decades, we see that the horror genre starts to make its appearance from the 1970s.
 Fascinating...
 The world cinema takes a big place in the top genres in the 2000s.
 From Penny's point of view, it reflects the emergence of the movie industry outside of America in these years.
 Wait a minute, I see that 1960s is quite an interesting decade!
 We have around 17% of Bollywood movies and musical, as well as satire.
 The thriller makes an appearance in the 1990s but never comes back as a top genre in the following decade, just like the science fiction genre in the 1970s.
 If we observe the news dataset talking about health in the 1970s, we can see some articles about research or important medical advancements.
 However, it does not seem to be significant enough for it to be in a top genre for health movies.
 Intriguing...

 ### Emotions Analysis